5 fast facts about pollinators

 Now, the good news!
 You don't need a green thumb or a deep understanding of ecosystems to support our pollinators.
 Here are some practical tips:

-As Australian Pollinator Week rolls on, take a moment to appreciate these tiny, yet mighty, eco-heroes.
+This Australian Pollinator Week, take a moment to appreciate these mighty eco-heroes.
 Your simple actions can go a long way in ensuring they keep buzzing and fluttering around, doing what they do best – keeping our environment in good shape.

 Have you enjoyed learning about pollinators?
 Discover why bees are so important to the environmentand how to attract them to your garden.